Task Tokens: A Flexible Approach to Adapting Behavior Foundation Models: Results

 \section{Results}

 We evaluate the effectiveness of our Task Tokens approach through a comprehensive set of experiments.
 We examine four critical aspects of our method to validate its performance and applicability.
-First, we assess the capability of Task Tokens to effectively adapt MaskedMimic for various downstream applications, demonstrating significant improvements in task-specific performance (\cref{res:adaptaion}).
+First, we assess the capability of Task Tokens to effectively adapt MaskedMimic for various downstream applications, demonstrating significant improvements in task-specific performance and efficiency (\cref{res:adaptaion}) over the original zero-shot method.
 Second, we analyze whether the resulting controller preserves the robustness characteristics inherent to the original Behavioral Frequency Modulation (BFM) framework, confirming that stability under variable conditions remains consistent (\cref{res:ood}).
 Third, we investigate the natural and human-like quality of the generated motions through a human study (\cref{res:humnastudy}).
 Finally, we explore the synergy of Task Tokens and other prompting modalities, combining effects that further demonstrate the versatility of our method (\cref{res:multimodal}).
-These experiments collectively demonstrate that our approach successfully balances task-specific adaptation with the preservation of desirable properties from the foundation model.
+These experiments collectively demonstrate that our approach successfully balances task-specific adaptation with the preservation of desirable properties from the foundation model, while requiring significantly less parameters than other baselines.

-We provide accompanying video visualizations for all experiments in \href{https://sites.google.com/view/task-tokens}{\texttt{sites.google.com/view/task-tokens}}.
+We provide accompanying video visualizations for all experiments in \href{sites.google.com/view/task-tokens}{\texttt{sites.google.com/view/task-tokens}}, and the code to reproduce all results can be found in \href{github.com/rvainshtein/task-tokens}{\texttt{github.com/rvainshtein/task-tokens}}.

 \paragraph{Tasks:} We evaluate our approach on a diverse set of humanoid control tasks, all simulated in Isaac Gym \citep{makoviychuk2021isaac}.
 For all experiments, we simulate the SMPL humanoid \cite{SMPL:2015} which consists of 69 degrees of freedom.
 We focus on the following tasks: \textbf{Reach}, the agent must reach a randomly placed goal with its right hand; \textbf{Direction}, the agent must walk in a randomly chosen direction; \textbf{Steering}, this task combines walking and orienting toward (look-at) random directions; \textbf{Strike}, here the agent must reach and strike a target placed at a random location; and \textbf{Long Jump}, based on the SMPL-Olympics benchmark \citep{luo2024smplolympics}, the objective is to run and jump as far as possible from a target location.
 Sample images are shown in \cref{figure:mainvis}, full technical details can be found in \cref{appendix:envs}.